philbertrupkins/ansible_quickies/complex_yaml/README.md

 ### examples of complex yaml

-accessing values and keys from deeply nested dicts and lists.
+Accessing values and keys from deeply nested dicts and lists.
+This ansible quickie is a work in progress.